 Straight to Phase 4 if sufficiently serious, or for the next offence worthy of a Break Loss after 3 Break Losses in one term.
-The Deputy Head takes the detention on Wednesday afternoon during free time (1615 -1715) in Upward 8.
+The Deputy Head takes the detention on Wednesday afternoon during free time (1530-1630) in Upward 8.
 An appropriate written task from the Sanctions Folder is completed.
 Under normal circumstances this detention would entail a clash with match commitments.
-Parents are informed by the Deputy Head.
+Parents are informed by the Deputy Head (Pastoral).

-A record of the incident and relevant information and correspondence is saved against a pupil's profile on 3SYS.
+A record of the incident and relevant information and correspondence is saved against a pupil's profile on iSams.
 Deputy Head (Pastoral) and Tutor must be involved in discussions.
-Parents informed at Deputy Head's/Tutor's discretion.
+Parents informed by Deputy Head.
+Pastoral.

-Phase 5: HEAD'S SATURDAY DETENTION
+Phase 5: HEADMASTER'S SATURDAY DETENTION

 Straight to Phase 5 if sufficiently serious, or for the next offence worthy of a Wednesday Detention after 3 Wednesday detentions in one year.
-Head's Saturday Detention is on Saturday afternoon (1400 -1530).
-Deputy Head liaises with Tutor and Saturday MOD regarding appropriate supervision.
-If the Head is available, he will be involved in the supervision of the pupil.
-Saturday MOD installs offenders in convenient location and looks in at regular intervals.
-Head's detention overrides exeats and matches.
+Headmaster's Saturday Detention is on Saturday afternoon (1430 -1530).
+Deputy Head liaises with Tutor and Saturday duty staff regarding appropriate supervision.
+If the Headmaster is available, he will be involved in the supervision of the pupil.
+Deputy Head, Pastoral installs offenders in convenient location and looks in at regular intervals.
+Headmaster's detention overrides exeats and matches.

-A record of the incident and relevant information and correspondence is saved against a pupil's profile on 3SYS.
-Head speaks to offender.
+A record of the incident and relevant information and correspondence is saved against a pupil's profile on iSams.
+Headmaster speaks to offender.
 Deputy Head and Tutor must be involved in discussions.
 Parents are informed either by HM, DH or, after discussion with the HM/DH, the tutor may feel that he/she would like to inform parents personally.
-Copies of correspondence should be forwarded to HM/DH/Tutor as appropriate.
+Copies of correspondence should recorded on iSams under the pupil profile - notes.